dustlang/rust/src/doc/unstable-book/src/language-features/lang-items.md

 ------------------------

-The `rustc` compiler has certain pluggable operations, that is, functionality that isn't hard-coded into the language, but is implemented in libraries, with a special marker to tell the compiler it exists.
+The `dustc` compiler has certain pluggable operations, that is, functionality that isn't hard-coded into the language, but is implemented in libraries, with a special marker to tell the compiler it exists.
 The marker is the attribute `#[lang = "..."]` and there are